jeelfaldu7/megaline_plan_recommendation_model/README.md

   - `mb_used` — Internet traffic used (MB)
   - `is_ultra` — Target variable (1 if the user is on the Ultra plan, 0 for Smart)

+## 🔍 Model Development
+The project explored several classification models including:
+  - Decision Tree
+  - Random Forest
+  - Logistic Regression
+Hyperparameters were tuned using validation accuracy as the main metric.
+The model with the best balance of performance and interpretability was selected.

+## ✅ Results
+The best-performing model is Random Forest Classifier which achieved an accuracy of 0.78 on the test set, exceeding the 0.75 threshold.

 ## ⚙️ Installation
 1. Clone the repository:
    ```bash